cpu4youu/lynx-chatbot/README.md

 - docker
 - CUDA docker runtime *(optional, for Nvidia GPU-powered inferencing running locally)*

-*Ask your favourite LLM how to install and configure `docker`, `docker-compose`, and the Nvidia CUDA docker runtime for your platform for running a llm locally!*
+*Ask your favourite LLM how to install and configure `docker`, and the Nvidia CUDA docker runtime for your platform for running a llm locally!*

 ### Config Arguments